Se habla español

 2. Studded Snow Tires

-• Metal Studs: These snow tires feature metal studs embedded in the tread, creating extra grip on icy roads.
+• Metal Studs: These snow tires have metal studs embedded in the tread, which creates extra grip on icy roads.

 • Noise and Road Damage: While they provide excellent traction on ice, studded tires can be noisy and may cause damage to road surfaces.

-• Regulations: It’s important to note that some regions have restrictions on using studded tires due to the potential harm they can cause to roadways.
+• Regulations: Some regions have restrictions on using studded tires due to the potential harm they can cause to roadways.

 3. Performance Winter Tires